CorentinTh/pld-comp/README.md

 We also use a AST tree to process arithmetics.

+> For now our assembly code is generated at differents places, we know it's not a really clean solution but we are waiting for the IR implemtation to refactor this solution.

 ### IC Explaination

 TODO

 ## Build

 This project uses Cmake to build.
 Open it with CLion as a CMake project and the magic will show !

 Note that the packages `uuid-dev` and `pkg-config` have to be installed.